How I Made $150 in 10 Minutes (And You Can Too!)

 The concert was two days away, and I didn’t want to pay full price for the ticket ($50 including fees.)
 I offered $35 via a brief email and made sure to mention the nearness of the concert date.
 Done.

-3) Asking an airline to wave a bag fee
+3) Asking an airline to waive a bag fee

 You’re way more likely to succeed at this if you’re a frequent flyer of a specific airline.
 My friend and I were flying Delta to Costa Rica (learn about our life-changing trip here!), but our preferred airline is Alaska (I love you forever, Alaska Airlines, I’m sorry for cheating on you.)
 Using our Alaska mileage number to book and being Alaska card holders, we asked if there was anything they do to wave the bag fee, even though we were flying Delta.
 They said they couldn’t, but generously offered us 2,000 Alaska miles EACH just for the hassle.
 Talk about awesome customer service!